Industrial infrastructure

 Ultramega.S1.Runtime.{rid}

-• win-x64, linux-x64, linux-arm64
+• win-x64, linux-x64, linux-arm64, osx-arm64

 Integration

-Module Integration
+Module integration

-Native Modules (C# / .NET)
+Native modules (C# / .NET)

 • Direct SDK integration via IModule

-• Zero-copy IPC
+• Low-latency IPC

-• Capability declaration (resource:action model)
+• Capability declaration for MCP/tool access

 • Managed by S1 Hosting process lifecycle